Publish date: 2022/02/28 Update date: 2023/03/03

 <div class:bg-brand={condition} />

-• ✅ You can use multiple classes.
+• ✅ Supports multiple classes.

-• ❌ Boilerplate.
+• ❌ Includes boilerplate.

-• ✅ You can use multiple classes.
+• ✅ Supports multiple classes.

 What is the solution?

-Use Syntax 3 and ignore adding classe like false, null and undefined.
-Also, deprecate Syntax 1 in Svelte version 4, because it’s not gonna be useful anymore.
+Deprecate the class directive in Svelte version 4, because it's not gonna be useful anymore.

 Port is already in use